-220.1 Fees Vary The Tech Trek camp fee varies between camps because of the vast differences in fees charged by the colleges and universities where camps are held throughout the state of California.
+220.1 Fees Vary

+The Tech Trek camp fee varies between camps because of the vast differences in fees charged by the colleges and universities where camps are held throughout the state of California.
 During the review of camps at the Tech Trek annual meeting in the fall, the camp directors and treasurers discuss camp fees and suggestions for changes are presented to the AAUW California BOD.

-220.2 Fees Set The AAUW California BOD sets camper fees at their January meeting.
-220.3 Fees from Families Each camper's family may pay a non-refundable \$50 fee to the sponsoring AAUW California branch as a commitment to attend camp.
-If the family cannot afford the fee, the branch may elect to absorb the \$50.
+220.2 Fees Set

+The AAUW California BOD sets camper fees no later than the January meeting.

+220.3 Fees from Families

+Each camper's family may pay a non-refundable nominal fee to the sponsoring AAUW California branch as a commitment to attend camp.
+If the family cannot afford the fee, the branch may elect to absorb the nominal fee.
 The family fee is due in the first week of May to the branch.
-The family contribution of \$50 is NOT tax deductible and shall be deposited into the respective branch's account, not forward to the respective camp treasurer.
-220.4 Fees from the Branch The branch total due per camper already includes the family contribution; it is up to the branch to recoup any parent/family contribution.
+The family contribution is NOT tax deductible and shall be deposited into the respective branch's account.
+DO NOT SEND to the respective camp treasurer.

+220.4 Fees from the Branch

+The branch total due per camper already includes the family contribution; it is up to the branch to recoup any parent/family contribution.